edalorzo/fundamental-programming/README.rst

     //...
  }

 Since we are not using Java RMI as the serialization protocol for our services, we simply cannot send a Java ``Exception`` object back to the client.
-Instead we must inspect the exception object generated by our application and construct a valid, serializable transport object that we can indeed send back to our clients.
-For that matter we defined an ``ErrorModel`` transport object and we simply populated it with details from the exception in their corresponding handler.
+Instead, we must inspect the exception object generated by our application and construct a valid, serializable transport object that we can indeed send back to our clients.
+For that matter, we defined an ``ErrorModel`` transport object, and we simply populated it with details from the exception in their corresponding handler.
 This is a simplified version of what could be done.
-Perhaps for real production applications we may want to put a few more details in this error model (e.g. status codes, reason codes, etc).
+Perhaps for real production applications we may want to put a few more details in this error model (e.g., status codes, reason codes, etc.).

 .. code-block:: java